nkohari/swarm/README.md

 When requests are received, consumers emit events corresponding to the commands that were passed to the `queue()` call.

-### consumer.on command, handler
+### consumer.on(command, handler)

 To handle requests for a given `command`, you should listen for the corresponding event on the consumer.

 If a payload was sent with the request, the handler will be called with `(payload, callback)`, and if not, it will be called just with `(callback)`.

 The event handler that you supply should do whatever work is necessary, and then (optionally) call the callback.
+If you choose not to call the callback, the consumer won't announce any results.

 # License (MIT)